asyrafjamil/Billing-System-for-Telecommunication/README.md

 This is a billing system for telecommunication.
 It's been developed using C language.
 You need to have Dev-Cpp to run the system.

+Features:-

+1) Interactive interface for end-users.
+2) All transactions will saved to a text file.

 Download digi.cpp for the code.